-13. (Optional) In the Forward and Sync endpoints section, enter the FQDN or the IP address of the linking local profiler.
+13. (Optional) In the Forward and Sync endpoints section, enter the FQDN or the IP address of the linking local profiler and the backup profiler.
 Enter the API key, or click Get API Key and enter the administrator credentials of the remote profiler to retrieve and auto fill the API Key.